mdubelbeis/mdubelbeis/README.md

-- 👋 Hi, I’m Mason J. Dubelbeis.
+- 👋 Hey, I’m Mason J. Dubelbeis.
-- 👀 My primary focus is Web Development but love all fields of development!
+- 👀 My primary focus is Web Development but love all fields of software engineering!
-- 🌱 I’m currently in search for a new role...

 - 📫 How to reach me:
     - mason.dubelbeis@gmail.com